-Owen Smith is a principal with RMI’s electricity practice, focusing on new utility business models and pricing structures and the integration of distributed energy resources.
+Owen Smith is a former principal with RMI’s electricity and communities practices.
+His areas of expertise include new utility business models, innovative electricity pricing structures, integrated resource planning, and whole-system community energy transformation.
 Owen joined RMI in 2013.

-- MBA concentrating in Finance, Wake Forest University (2002)
+- Masters in Business Administration, Wake Forest University